Let's take a look at the deck list

 4 Gnarlroot Trapper

 4 Dwynen's Elite

 4 Shaman of the Pack

 These changes focus completely on the Elves themselves, lowering the mana curve considerably.
 The expensive removal is out for additional copies of Might of the Masses and maxing out the creature line-up.
 The inexpensive mana base fix is to include the Green/Black tapland Jungle Hollow.
 Eyeblight Massacre and Joraga Invocation stay since they still work for the deck even if they may not be cards typically seen in high-level play.
 These additions would likely cost you no more than $10-15 USD.

 Alternatively, if you want to spend more money, the 2 Eyeblight Masacre and 2 Joraga Invocation could be replaced with 4 Collected Company.
 Since much of your deck is now creatures with mana costs of 3 or less (including the Hydras) you have the potential of dropping two creatures directly into play more often than not.
-That's about a $50-60 addition, however.
+Those are some fairly expensive additions, however.
 You can also swap out the Hydras for two copies of Gilt-Leaf Winnower.

 (If you purchase the Magic Origins Clash Pack to get the copies of Collected Company you need, the fetch-land Windswept Heath is a fine addition to grab your Forests!)

 The "Hunting Pack" Intro Pack proved to be a great way for newer players to experience Green/Black Elves.
 Even now, it's still a strong Intro Pack.